CharlotteJana/momcalc/README.md

 **4-b-unimodal**.
 It is possible that a multimodal distribution satisfies all inequalities and is therefore 2- and even 4-bimodal.
 But if at least one of the inequalities is not satisfied, the distribution cannot be unimodal.
-In this case, the test returns `not unimodal` as result.
+In this case, the test returns `not unimodal` as the result.

 Here are some examples using the BEGG distribution: